-- Make sure the replacement Δ thermostat matches the original thermostat. - Mark the wires with tape so 5 you'll know how to put them back on. - Disconnect the wires from the 6 bad thermostat and remove the thermostat from the metal mounting clip.
+Make sure the replacement 4 thermostat matches the original thermostat.

+Mark the wires with tape so you'll know how to put them back on.

+Disconnect the wires from the bad thermostat and remove the thermostat from the metal mounting clip.

-- Install the new thermostat in the metal mounting clip. - Make sure the new thermo-8 stat fits snuggly against the tank.
+Install the new thermostat in the metal mounting clip.

+Make sure the new thermostat 8 fits snuggly against the tank.
 You should NOT be able to slip a business card between the thermostat and the tank.
 If you can, bend the thermostat mounting clip until the thermostat fits tightly against the tank.